 Marvin Robledo, director of Radio Nuevo Mundo, told CPJ that Salazar, who was 32, had worked for the station for the past three years as a correspondent in Suchitepéquez department covering news and sports.
 He said the journalist had not reported receiving any threats and had not worked on any sensitive stories.
 Robledo told CPJ that Salazar and López had sometimes worked on stories together and speculated that the two journalists could have discovered sensitive information in the course of their reporting.

 López had frequently been threatened for his stories about corruption, according to Prensa Libre.
 López had worked as a correspondent in Suchitepéquez for Prensa Libre for more than a decade and often wrote about corruption and the misuse of public funds, according to the paper.
 He had also compared corrupt politicians to mafia dons on his Twitter account, Prensa Libre reported.
-Miguel Angel Méndez Zetina, editor of Prensa Libre, said that López "received constant threats by municipal authorities for his stories about government corruption," according to the paper.
+Miguel Ángel Méndez Zetina, editor of Prensa Libre at the time, said that López "received constant threats by municipal authorities for his stories about government corruption," according to the paper.

 In an interview after the attack, Túnchez told the Guatemalan daily Publinews that the gunmen "approached Danilo directly.
 The attack was against him.
 Federico and I were collateral victims."

 In the days after the murder, authorities arrested two men they said were suspected of being the gunmen, according to news reports.

 Federal authorities said shortly after the attack that they were investigating the possible involvement of an organized crime network working in the area with links to the Sinaloa Cartel, the Mexican drug trafficking group, according to news reports.
 Authorities requested that the investigation be transferred to a special court in the capital dedicated to high risk cases after local prosecutors investigating the crime received threats, according to the reports.